Prevention and Community Health

 Students develop skills to effectively plan, design, and implement programs that address public health problems for defined populations in a variety of settings.
 Prerequisite: PUBH 6007.

 The knowledge, competencies, and skills needed to plan and implement evaluations of public health programs in a variety of settings; types of program evaluation, including needs assessment, process evaluation, quantitative and qualitative monitoring of outputs, outcomes, and impact.
 Prerequisites: PUBH 6002, PUBH 6003 and PUBH 6007; and PUBH 6435 or PUBH 6500.

-Practical aspects of dataset creation, data management, rudimentary statistical analysis & tabular/graphical presentation of results in the user-friendly environments of PASW (formerly SPSS) and MS Excel.
-Students will create codebooks, enter & clean data, derive new variables from existing ones, choose appropriate analytical techniques & implement them, graph & tabulate results, and document & protect work.
-Examples will be drawn from commonly-encountered situations in prevention and community health, such as needs assessments & program evaluations.
-Prerequisites: PUBH 6002, PUBH 6003, and PUBH 6500.
+Practical aspects of dataset creation, data management, rudimentary statistical analysis and tabular/graphical presentation of results in the user-friendly environments of PASW (formerly SPSS) and MS Excel.
+Students create codebooks, enter and clean data, derive new variables from existing ones, choose appropriate analytical techniques and implement them, graph and tabulate results, and document and protect work.
+Examples are drawn from commonly-encountered situations in prevention and community health, such as needs assessments and program evaluations.
+Prerequisites: PUBH 6002, PUBH 6003 and PUBH 6500.

 PUBH 6503.
 Introduction to Public Health Communication and Marketing.
 3 Credits.